East Asian Buddhism

-East Asian Buddhism or East Asian Mahayana is a collective term for the schools of Mahāyāna Buddhism that developed across East Asia which follow the Chinese Buddhist canon.
-These include the various forms of Chinese, Japanese, Korean, and Vietnamese Buddhism in East Asia.
+East Asian Buddhism or East Asian Mahayana is a collective term for the schools of Mahāyāna Buddhism which developed across East Asia and which rely on the Chinese Buddhist canon.
+These include the various forms of Chinese, Japanese, Korean, and Vietnamese Buddhism.
 East Asian Buddhists constitute the numerically largest body of Buddhist traditions in the world, numbering over half of the world's Buddhists.